daasno/image-inpaintig-app/README.md

 ### Usage Tips

-- Masked areas appear as red overlay on your image
+- **White areas in mask = regions to inpaint, black areas = preserved regions**
+- **Red overlay** on image = areas that will be inpainted
+- **Gray areas** = preserved regions (clear visualization)
-- Use smaller brush sizes for precise work
+- Use smaller brush sizes for precise work around edges
 - Use larger brush sizes for filling large areas quickly
 - Adjust opacity to see the underlying image clearly
-- The "Apply Mask" button is only enabled when you have drawn something
+- **Confirmation dialog** appears after mask creation for review
+- Click "Yes" if satisfied with mask, "No" to recreate it

 ### Keyboard Shortcuts in Mask Editor